What Are the Main Steel Tubing Types and How to Choose the Right One?

 Practical Uses:

-• Construction: Building frames, scaffolding, and wall studs (replaces wood to resist termites and fire).
+• Construction: Building frames, scaffolding, and wall studs.
+It replaces wood, resisting termites and fire.

-• Furniture: Table legs, chair frames, and shelving (combines durability with modern design).
+• Furniture: Table legs, chair frames, and shelving combine durability with modern design.

-Its cylindrical shape delivers uniform strength in all directions, making it ideal for high-stress load-bearing applications.
+Its cylindrical shape provides uniform strength in all directions, making it ideal for high-stress applications.

 Corrosion ResistanceSmooth surface minimizes moisture buildup; galvanization extends lifespan by 30+ years.